alphagov/paas-team-manual/docs/guides/Restoring_the_CF_databases.md

 # CHANGEME to your paas-cf directory
 cd /path/to/paas-cf

-# CHANGEME to the hostname of the RDS instance you
+# CHANGEME to the endpoint (hostname) of the RDS instance you
 # are restoring from.
 This can be found in the AWS console.
-db_hostname='some-db-instance-name.colgoy4debsd.eu-west-1.rds.amazonaws.com'
+db_endpoint='some-db-instance-name.colgoy4debsd.eu-west-1.rds.amazonaws.com'

-make tunnel TUNNEL=5432:${db_hostname}:5432
+make tunnel TUNNEL=5432:${db_endpoint}:5432
 ```

 **3.** The password for the instance created from a snapshot will be the same as the original: